tratteo/nuxt_template/content/articles/why-you-should-drink-water.md

 Your body has more warning signs than a construction site:

+::warning{}
-::alert{type="warning" title="Red Flag Alert!" description="Dark yellow urine is like your body's check engine light.
+Dark yellow urine is like your body's check engine light.
 Pale yellow = you're winning at life.
-Dark amber = time to chug some water, stat!"}
+Dark amber = time to chug some water, stat!
 ::

 Other sneaky dehydration symptoms: